philpagel/ET44.py/examples/sweep/README.md

 The measurement results are saved in CSV format and as a plots.

-You need to specify one major mode (L, C or R).
-You can specify one ore more secondary modes (X, Q, D, Theta or ESR) if you like.
+You need to specify one major mode (L, C, R or Z).
+You can specify one or more secondary modes (X, Q, D, Theta or ESR) if you like.
 All variables will be plotted against measurement frequency, individually.